Self-serve support.

 Our recommendation: regularly create encrypted backups and store them in a safe location.
 Keep your recovery key in a separate secure place, such as a password manager.

-Export: PDF export with configurable page sizes.
+Export: PDF, JPEG, and PNG export with configurable PDF page sizes.

 All purchases are processed through Google Play.
 To request a refund, you can use Google Play's standard refund process: